Changes to shopping and banking online

 - Check and update your phone number so we’re able to text a passcode to your mobile or call your telephone.

 - When prompted, you can trust your device.
 Trusting your private and secure computer, laptop, tablet or mobile means we’ll know it’s you logging on.

 It’s very important that we have your up to date telephone number.
 You can update this from inside your Currency Internet Banking or by calling us.
 For more information on Sterling Internet Banking, please refer to this page.

 Changes to Internet Banking - Frequently asked questions

 An extra layer of security makes it harder for fraudsters to target your online accounts.
-All banks will have to provide these extra checks.

 Most people use passwords as way of proving it’s them.
 Sadly, passwords can be guessed or stolen by fraudsters.
 So we’re adding a second layer of security to check it’s really you, and make it harder for anyone else to.
 There are three ways you can verify yourself:

 - “Something you know” - this is a piece of secret information that only you know, like your password.